-He was able to retain 80% of his clients, while many of us have not…
+He was able to keep his business out of trouble, while many of us have not…

 Everything went from a 100 to – 20 within the blink of an eye.
 I’ve had clients pause and cancel projects.
 While getting multiple requests from clients reacting and wanting to get things done right away (such as implement online stores to have the ability to sell online, websites popups).
 Every advertising clients have been paused except for one.
 And we’re afraid we will have a long time to wait to recover from some balance dues on some accounts.